Find a Therapist for Trauma in Orlando

 47 West Polk Street, Chicago, Illinois 60605

-Samuel Macy is a Psychologist in Chicago, Illinois and has been in practice for 10 years.
-They treat Trauma, Perfectionism, Grief and Loss.
+Samuel Macy is a Psychotherapist in Chicago, Illinois and has been in practice for 12 years.
+They treat Trauma, Life Transitions, Peer Difficulties.

 With an appreciation for the many facets of identity that shape each person’s worldview, I offer an engaging and culturally-informed approach to therapy.